-While expats are likely to experience some culture shock in the UAE.
-The country epitomises a true melting pot of cultures, and with the expat community accounting for nearly 80 percent of the UAE's population, many foreigners who relocate here quickly slide into a fairly insular niche made up of fellow expats.
+While expats are likely to experience some culture shock in the UAE, the country epitomises a true melting pot of cultures.
+With the expat community accounting for nearly 80 percent of the UAE’s population, many foreigners who relocate here quickly slide into a somewhat insular niche made up of fellow expats.

-The majority of the local population is Muslim and the country operates according to Islamic traditions; expats will need to make sure they're familiar with local customs and behaviour.
-While non-Muslims are not expected to comply with Islamic code, they are obligated to respect it, which, in itself, can take some getting used to.
+The majority of the local population is Muslim, and the country operates according to Islamic traditions; expats will need to make sure they’re familiar with local customs and behaviour.
+While non-Muslims are not expected to comply with the Islamic code that stratifies the local culture in the UAE, they are obligated to respect it, which, in itself, can take some getting used to.

 Religion in the UAE

-One of the biggest adjustments to life in the UAE is getting used to the five daily calls to prayer, each of which lasts a few minutes.
+One of the most considerable adjustments to life in the UAE is getting used to the five daily calls to prayer, each of which lasts a few minutes.
 Most mosques are co-ordinated.
-On Fridays at about noon, a congregational prayer known as 'salaat al-jumu'ah' takes place and is considerably longer.
+On Fridays at about noon, a congregational prayer known as salaat al-Jumu’ah takes place and is considerably longer.

 The prayer can be heard on the street, in homes, at work, on the radio and television and even in malls.
 For newcomers, it can be a repeated reminder of their new surroundings.